natcap/invest.users-guide/source/crop_production.rst

     └── spatial_dataset_folder
         ├── climate_bin_maps
         │   └── [crop]_climate_bin_map (*.tif)
+        ├── climate_percentile_yield
+        │   └── [crop]_percentile_yield_table.csv
         ├── climate_regression_yield
-        │   └── regression_model_yield_table.csv
-        ├── climate_percentile_yield
-        │   └── percentile_yield_table.csv
+        │   └── [crop]_regression_yield_table.csv
         └── observed_yield
             └── [crop]_yield_map (*.tif)

   **Embedded Data for Yield Functions Based on Climate (Percentile and Regression Model)**

     **Crop Climate-Bin Maps (Rasters)**  A set of GDAL-supported rasters representing the climate-bin that a given area of land is located within for each particular crop.
 Each raster contains a set of values between 0 and 100.
 Zero-values represent areas that do not exist within a climate-bin, such as an ocean.
-Values 1 through 100 correspond to a particular climate-bin.
+Values 1 through 100 correspond to a particular climate-bin.  [[[NoData Values Set to Zero?
+Other constraints?]]]

       +---+---+
       |int|int|